 Although diet might not be the cause of a gastric ulcer, choosing ulcer-friendly foods will help you heal and prevent additional flareups.

-Fruits and vegetables make a good choice when trying to limit ulcer pain.
-Include a variety throughout the week, especially green and orange vegetables such as broccoli, spinach, carrots and sweet potatoes to up your nutrient intake.
+Nutrient-rich fruits and vegetables make good snacks for ulcer patients when trying to limit ulcer pain.
+Include a variety in your ulcer diet throughout the week, especially green and orange vegetables such as broccoli, spinach, carrots and sweet potatoes, to up your nutrient intake.
 The flavonoids found in apples, cranberries, cranberry juice, onions and celery may help inhibit the growth of the H. pylori bacteria.

 Go With Whole Grains

-Keep Your Dairy Low in Fat
+Keep Your Dairy Low Fat

 Foods high in fat may cause discomfort and should be avoided when you have an ulcer, so include dairy foods that are low in fat.
 Good choices include low-fat or nonfat milk, yogurt or cheese, buttermilk, low-fat ice cream or sherbet.
 If you do not tolerate dairy foods, soy milk may be an option for you.
 Milk does not coat the stomach to relieve pain, so it is not necessary to drink large amounts, according to MedlinePlus.

-Lean Sources of Protein
+Choose Lean Sources of Protein

-In addition to fat, you also want to limit your intake of spicy foods and chocolate to reduce stomach acid production and ulcer pain and irritation.
+In addition to fat, you'll also want to limit your intake of spicy foods and chocolate to reduce stomach acid production and ulcer pain and irritation.
 Caffeine found in drinks such as coffee and soda should also be limited, as well as alcohol.
 You should also avoid late-night snacking.